taisei-project/taisei/README.rst

 Introduction
 ------------

-Taisei Project is an open source fan-game set in the world of Tōho Project.
-It is a top-down vertical scrolling curtain fire shooting game (STG), also known as "danmaku" or "bullet hell."
+Taisei Project is an original open source fan-game set in the world of Tōho Project.
+It is a top-down vertical-scrolling curtain fire shooting game (STG), also known as "danmaku" or "bullet hell."

 For gameplay instructions, read `this <doc/GAME.rst>`__.